 African Studies | Law and Politics | Other Legal Studies | Other Political Science | Political Science

 Herman, Charles, "The Adjudication of Kenya’s 2013 Election: Public Perception, Judicial Politics, and Institutional Legitimacy" (2013).
 Independent Study Project (ISP) Collection.
-Paper 1494.
+1494.